CapnOdin/GridGUI/docs/Classes/GridGUIClass.md

 **returns**:

-> **desc**: Returns the contols that the method was called with.
+> **desc**: Returns the control that the method was called with.

 > **type**: GridGUI.GuiControlClass

 ####AutoSize
 **desc**: Calculates the minimum size required to show all the controls in the grid and sets the `GridGUI.GUI.pos` to the calculated width and height, as well as updates the controls in the grid to their positions.
-Can be used to reduce the number of controls that a noticbly misplaced when the gui is drawn the first time if called before calling `GridGUI.GridGUIClass.Show`.
+Can be used to reduce the number of controls that a noticeable misplaced when the gui is drawn the first time if called before calling `GridGUI.GridGUIClass.Show`.

 ####Draw
 **desc**: Calculates the new positions of the controls in the grid based on the settings of their `GridGUI.Cell` and moved them to their new positions.